 This In-Person Concert was held on Saturday, May 7, at St. John’s Presbyterian Church, 2727 College Avenue, Berkeley, California at 3:00 pm.

-In-Person Concert on Saturday, May 7, 3:00 pm In tribute to Dr. W. Hazaiah Williams, Founder of Four Seasons Arts
+This concert was held in tribute to Dr. W. Hazaiah Williams, Founder of Four Seasons Arts.

 Four Seasons Arts continues this legacy by presenting annual concerts in Oakland, California, providing artists’ seminars and master classes for Oakland public school students, organizing concerts at the Alameda County Jail, and featuring online concerts and programs.

 This annual “Founder’s Concert” reaffirms Dr. Williams’ belief that Art creates images of beauty that enrich and ennoble as they inspire us to achieve the highest and best in the human experience.
 He felt that race, class, gender, religion, sexual orientation, and language were artificial barriers and he used music as his vehicle for celebrating the enduring commonality of the human family.